-US Institutions try and keep Trumps Currency war at bay, but for how long?
+US Institutions try and keep Trumps Currency war at bay.

 US authorities labelled China a currency manipulator on 5 August 2019 for the first time in 25 years after the RMB fell below the 7 RMB-per-dollar level.
 This was despite China’s actions failing to satisfy the US Treasury’s own definition of a currency manipulator.
 While US institutions may keep President Trump in check in the near term, this represents a dangerous escalation in tensions and a serious challenge to financial markets, US institutions and the rules-based system.